Job Search Terminal

 - Preference column — shows

 Matchwhen a job still fits the current profile preferences and constraints, orOut of scopewhen saved preferences have changed and the job no longer fits.
-This is a derived display/filter value, not a separate stored job status. - Text search across company and title.
+This is a derived display/filter value, not a separate stored job status. - Posted column — shows a short

 - Bulk operations: change status on multiple jobs, archive, or delete in bulk.